GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/tutorial.md

 };

 export default saveStoryById;
 ```

-Argument to the callback `saveStoryById` is an object which has data about the story (`pages`, `globalStoryStyles`, `currentStoryStyles`) which will be stored in the local storage.
+The `saveStoryById` callback expects an object which has data about the story (`pages`, `globalStoryStyles`, `currentStoryStyles`) which will be stored in the local storage.
 Story editor also creates markup for the story with the key `content`, which will also be saved in the local storage and will be used for creating a preview in later sections of the tutorial.

-Now let's pass down this callback to the editor and use data stored in local storage to hydrate it.
+Now let's pass down this callback to the editor and use the data stored in local storage to hydrate it.

 ```jsx
 import {